ernsheong/jonlinblog.com/source/blog/2022-02-13-cbt-skills-for-a-good-life.html.markdown

 ## Summary

-CBT is an important skill to have in your toolbox in order to combat unhealthy and negative thinking.
+CBT is an important skill to have in your toolbox in order to combat unhealthy beliefs.
 Yes, a dose of realistic thinking is necessary in life, but often the mind automatically short-circuits to the most damning and unhelpful of beliefs without us realizing it.
-The brain is somehow very susceptible to unhealthy beliefs, and by itself does not actually perform reality checks on the beliefs.
+The brain is somehow very susceptible to unhealthy beliefs, and by itself does not actively perform reality checks on these beliefs.
 We thus need to help our brain out.

-Once you have gained an awareness of the thoughts or beliefs that are underlying your feelings or symptoms (not easy and may take time), you may then be able to apply CBT on the belief for a better quality of life.
+Once you have gained an awareness of the beliefs underlying your thoughts, feelings, or symptoms (not easy and may take time), you may then be able to apply CBT on the belief for a better quality of life.
 You ought to start today, don't wait for anxiety and depression to debilitate you and your loved ones.